 which continues NW to 09N121W to 09N131W through a weakening

 tropical wave to 07N140W.
 Scattered moderate isolated strong

 convection from 06N to 13N between 117W and 138W.

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-forecast across the gulf waters north of 30N through the
+seas are forecast across the entire gulf through tonight.

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND

 Gulf of Papagayo...Strong NE winds, with seas building to 10 ft

 downstream near 10N87W, are expected through Fri morning.
 Fresh